harding/old-docs-history-bitcoin.org/en/developer-guide.md

 Transactions are also chained together.
 Bitcoin wallet software gives the impression that [satoshis][] are sent from and to [addresses][], but bitcoins really move from transaction to transaction.
-Each standard transaction spends the satoshis previously spent in one or more earlier transactions, so the [input][] of one transaction is the [output][] of a previous transaction.
+Each [standard transaction][standard script] spends the satoshis previously spent in one or more earlier transactions, so the [input][] of one transaction is the [output][] of a previous transaction.